piebotai/bot/README.md

 The Rebalance task tries to keep all the values of your holdings the same, by selling coins whose values are over the average, and using those profits to buy more of the coins that are below the average.

+PieBot will first run through the sell orders, then the buy orders.
+This is to ensure there is enough USDT available when it comes to the buy orders, just in case the `usdt_reserve` isn't adequate.

 The frequency at which this task runs is configured using the `rebalance_frequency` environment variable.

 PieBot has no maximum order value for buying or selling a holding to bring it back on target.